 - Temporary changes to terms and conditions are needed when staff change the way they work.
 This should be agreed in writing and should specify the terms of the unpaid leave, if relevant.

 Calculating the cost

 There can be no simple assumption about the cost of making people redundant.
 Costs must be determined correctly and put into the cost model.
 The following provides a guide to some of the costs.

 Contractual Redundancy Pay

-If you do choose to develop an enhanced package you must apply this fairly in all cases whilst the policy is active.
+- If you do choose to develop an enhanced package you must apply this fairly in all cases for as long as the policy is active.

-The statutory redundancy payment must be paid by all employers where they terminate the employment of a staff member.
+The statutory redundancy payment must be paid by all firms employers where they terminate the employment of an employee.
 A payment is only due to an employee with two years’ continuous service.
 The payments are based on several criteria covering length of continuous employment, age and weekly pay (or an upper limit if this is lower).